Siyuan-Shen/PM25_Species_NA/README.md

 Version 1.5.0

-Siyuan Shen, May.
-9th, 2024 @ Washington University in St. Louis, MO.
+Siyuan Shen, May 9th, 2024 @ Washington University in St. Louis, MO.
 USA

 Buffer Leave-Cluster-Out (BLCO) CV is a compromise solution for pursuing a Buffer Leave-One-Out(BLOO) CV.
 Since implementing the real BLOO CV for the whole datasets is computationally difficult, and buffered CV faces the problem of having too less training datasets, the BLCO CV aims to select testing datasets near several seed sites and set buffers around them to achieve reducing the spatial autocorrelation in the training datasets.